Mattstir/Wallpaper-Downloader/README.md

 * Pyglet - Used for the GUI.
 Modified to prevent crashes under specific circumstances.
 * Requests/urllib.request - Used to scrape the chosen board / download files.
-* threading - Used to download images asyncronously.
+* threading (python stl) - Used to download images asyncronously.
 * html (python stl) - Used to unescape thread titles.
 * webbrowser (python stl) - Used to open thread/image in the default web browser.